 - Department of Health, 'Choice Directive' to ensure that the requirement to implement the trespass law is used as a last resort. - 8.
 George Eliot Hospital worked with NHS Warwickshire to spot purchase care home beds to transfer patients to a care home to resolve serious bed shortages caused by adverse weather conditions in 2010.
 Their discharge rates are consistently lower than the other hospital trusts that serve Warwickshire and it was considered beneficial if these hospital trusts work with NHS Warwickshire in a co-ordinated way to implement this scheme. - 9.
 The University Hospitals Coventry and Warwickshire's A&E Department have a React Service which takes a holistic approach when assessing a patient's and carer's needs to reduce unnecessary admissions into hospital by approximately 20%.
-It was suggested if social care workers worked jointly with a hospital team, in the same department, it could further reduce the number of admissions. - 10. (i)For those reaching the end of their life being admitted into hospital was considered not beneficial for either the patient or their families, but there were instances when this occurred, which was thought mainly due to insufficient training in end of life care in care homes.
-End of life care training packages are being developed, but these need to be implemented to reduce hospital admissions. - (ii)The T&F Group were also made aware that there were circumstances where a GP would not come out to a nursing home to deal with a patient with a urinary tract infection and would advise care home staff to call an ambulance. - 11.
-It was considered important that future contracts with care homes included arrangements to ensure their employees are given incentives to encourage them to participate in further training, such as an increase in pay or credits towards qualifications in care. - There was an issue relating to the high costs of providing future needs assessments and CHC in a hospital setting where it could be possibly cheaper if it was provided elsewhere. - Communication between clinical staff, patients and their families is still a cause for concern.
+It was suggested if social care workers worked jointly with a hospital team, in the same department, it could further reduce the number of admissions. - 10. (i) For those reaching the end of their life being admitted into hospital was considered not beneficial for either the patient or their families, but there were instances when this occurred, which was thought mainly due to insufficient training in end of life care in care homes.
+End of life care training packages are being developed, but these need to be implemented to reduce hospital admissions. - (ii)The T&F Group were also made aware that some GPs have previously advised care home staff to call an ambulance for patients with urinary tract infections.
+It was considered important that GPs attend and respond to illnesses such as these, as it is recognised as best practice in helping to avoid unnecessary hospital admissions. - 11.
+It was considered important that future contracts with care homes included arrangements to ensure their employees are given incentives to encourage them to participate in further training, such as an increase in pay or credits towards qualifications in care. - There was an issue relating to the high costs of providing future needs assessments and CHC in a hospital setting where it could be possibly cheaper if it was provided elsewhere. - 13 Communication between clinical staff, patients and their families is still a cause for concern.
 It can make a difference on whether the patient has a good or bad discharge experience. - 14 GP aftercare was another area where improvement in communication could be of benefit to the patient and their families. - Some patients were provided with helpful information that ensured they knew who to contact if they had complications on discharge, but there were still instances where insufficient information was given which caused consternation for both them and their families.
 It was suggested that information from Age UK and other third sector organisations should be included, to help those that may not be eligible for health or social care packages.